shijin/IDALSEdTech_EDA_PredictiveModeling/README.md

 # IDALS EdTech Subscription Prediction

 ## Project Overview
 This project aims to predict the type of subscription plan a user is most likely to choose on the IDALS dance-based ed-tech platform.
-The prediction is based on user profile features such as dancer type, learning goals, interests, and historical behavior.
+The prediction is based on user profile features such as dancer type, learning goals, interests and past subscriptions.

-The insights and models developed here help the platform personalize offers, improve marketing strategies, and reduce churn.
+The insights and models developed here help the platform personalize offers, improve marketing strategies and reduce churn.

 ---